Kolmogorov--Arnold stability: Introduction

 Much debate ensued \cite{GP89, Kurkova91} over the practical implications of KA for the central questions of trainability and generalizability.
 While the early consensus seemed to be that KA was not of practical value in the evolving technology, later authors \cite{KAN, Freedman24} have had a more optimistic view, focusing on the philosophy of the KA proof which hints at an optimal division of labor between the shallow and deep layers on a NN: data preparation / dynamics applied to the data.
-KA gives a <<universal>> presentation of the data on a single hidden layer and then builds a dynamic to converge to the final layer functions ($g$) needed to represent a desired multivariate ($f$).
+KA gives a `universal' presentation of the data on a single hidden layer and then builds a dynamic to converge to the final layer functions ($g$) needed to represent a desired multivariate ($f$).

+In this paper, we investigate the sensitivity and stability of KA NNs under continuous re-parameterizations of the hidden layer.
+More precisely, we are allowed to adjust the outer function $g$, but we are not allowed to reach back and invert the re-parameterization effects on the hidden layer.

+A metaphor for stability that we found useful, was to think of the intervening homeomorphism as the action of an adversary which can be overcome by a modification of the outer map(s).
 KA is essentially an algorithm for building a special type (shallow, one hidden layer; but highly non-linear) of NN to represent a given continuous function.
 In computer science, coding theory, and the theory of error correction, the ability of an algorithm to withstand adversarial noise serves as a fundamental measure of its robustness and power.
 This is typically the most demanding test to which algorithms are subjected.
-In this spirit, we investigate KA to see how much <<untapped>> expressivity still resides within the basic proof method.
+In this spirit, we investigate KA to see how much `untapped' expressivity still resides within the basic proof method.
 In our context, the adversary acts on the hidden layer and its effects must be countered by a new choice of $g$.
 Unlike error correcting codes, we presume knowledge of exactly how the adversary acted.
-This does not make the task of countering the adversary trivial, because we are not allowed to reach back and invert its effect on the hidden layer; we are only allowed to adjust the outer functions $g$.

 We note that in a different context the theory of NNs has already been much influenced by efforts to find and tame adversarial examples \cite{Goodfellow-Shlens-Szegedy}.
-For example, NNs which easily distinguish real world examples of cats from dogs but can often be spoofed by carefully engineered pictures that look to humans exactly like <<cat>> or <<dog>> but that the NN will misclassify.
+For example, NNs which easily distinguish real world examples of cats from dogs but can often be spoofed by carefully engineered pictures that look to humans exactly like `cat' or `dog' but that the NN will misclassify.
 Our adversary is somewhat different; it is not acting on inputs but rather corrupting the inner workings of the NN.